-Following the successful immediate quake relief program undertaken by organisations such as the Foundation with partners NRNA, the Nepalese government granted 18.32 hectares of forest land, which had temporary shelters on the land in the community forest of Gupsipakha for the purpose of developing a model settlement.
+Following the successful immediate earthquake relief aid program undertaken by organisations such as the Foundation with partners NRNA, the Nepalese government granted 18.32 hectares of forest land, which had temporary shelters on the land in the community forest of Gupsipakha for the purpose of developing a model settlement.

-A tripartite agreement was then signed between the National Reconstruction Authority, the Ministry of Urban Development and the Non Resident Nepali Association (NRNA) whom the MIT Group Foundation worked with on the project (at the time Mr. Ghale was also the President of the NRNA).
+A tripartite agreement was then signed between the National Reconstruction Authority, the Ministry of Urban Development and the Non Resident Nepali Association (NRNA) whom the Foundation worked with on the project (at the time Mr. Ghale was also the President of the NRNA).
+It involved the development of an entire new settlement comprising of building 573 homes and to promote the Laprak Village as a model settlement.